Vasi012/To-the-moon-and-back/README.md

 7. Testing do_research()

-Whilst the user is conducting its research on the surface of the moon, the crew mate meets an alien and he is killed, immediately after, the user is informed and he has to choose what he will do next, he can choose if he will continue his research or he will return back to the spaceship, in order to create more suspense the user will be informed that he has just 25% oxygen left.
+Whilst the user is conducting its research on the surface of the moon, the crew mate meets an alien and he is killed, immediately after, the user is informed and he has to choose what he will do next, he can choose to continue his research or he will return back to the spaceship, in order to create more suspense the user will be informed that he has just 25% oxygen left.
 The user will need to choose what he will do next, returning to the spaceship or continue its research.

 If the user will choose to continue, an appreciation message will be showed and he will continue researching until his oxygen is running out and he is falling down unconsciously and he die, a message saying game over will be presented and the play_again function will ask the user if he will like to try again.